Superstition Springs Center

 Audio By Carbonatix

 A popular metro Phoenix carousel is getting a big change.
-But it isn’t riding off into the sunset.
+But it isn’t riding off into the sunset just yet.

 After nearly 18 years in operation, the double-decker carousel at Superstition Springs Center in Mesa will be replaced with a single-level merry-go-round in spring 2026.

-Photos and videos shared online in recent weeks fueled speculation that the carousel was permanently closing.
-Posts on TikTok and Instagram pointed to a sign at the mall claiming the ride was shutting down for good.
+Photos and videos shared online in recent weeks fueled speculation that the carousel was permanently leaving the mall.
+Earlier this month, Gilbert resident Patsy Koeneke posted an Instagram photo of a sign at Superstition Springs stating the ride would close on Feb.
+7.

-Macerich, the California-based company that owns Superstition Springs Center, said the carousel is staying.
+Macerich, the California-based company that operates Superstition Springs Center, said in a statement to Phoenix New Times the carousel is staying after being replaced with a new model.

-The current operator will run the 26-foot-tall carousel through February.
-A new operator will install the single-level carousel, which will begin spinning in spring 2026.
+The current operator will continue running the 26-foot-tall carousel through February, the company said.
+A new operator will then install a single-level carousel, which will begin spinning in spring 2026.

 “Carousel rides are a beloved staple and community favorite at Superstition Springs Center, and we are pleased to share that the attraction is here to stay,” Macerich said in a statement.